LGBTQ people in Canada

 Although same-sex sexual activity was illegal in Canada up to 1969, gay and lesbian themes appear in Canadian literature throughout the 20th century.
 Canada is now regarded as one of the most advanced countries in legal recognition of lesbian, gay, bisexual, transgender and queer (LGBTQ) rights.

 Canada is a relatively gay-friendly country, with its largest cities featuring their own gay areas and communities, such as Toronto's Church and Wellesley neighbourhood, Montreal's Gay Village commercial district, Vancouver's Davie Village, and Ottawa's Bank Street Gay Village.
 Social surveys show a general tolerance of homosexuality.
-Every summer, Canada's LGBT community celebrates gay pride in all major cities, with many political figures from the federal, provincial, and municipal governments.
-There are a number of LGBT-targeted media outlets.
-Attitudes to LGBT rights are under debate within and between different Christian churches.
+Every summer, Canada's LGBTQ community celebrates pride in all major cities, with many political figures from the federal, provincial, and municipal governments.
+There are a number of LGBTQ-targeted media outlets.
+Attitudes to LGBTQ rights are under debate within and between different Christian churches.

 History

 Same-sex sexual activity was decriminalised in Canada in 1969.
 Subsequently, discrimination on the basis of sexual orientation was outlawed in different parts of the country, and during the late 1990s, this was extended to the whole of Canada in a series of legal judgments.
 Same-sex marriage was recognised in 2005.
 Gender identity and gender expression were brought under the Canadian Human Rights Act in 2017.